PhilOterdahl/ProjectoR/README.md

 ### Prioritization

 When registering a projector, you have the option to assign a priority to it.
 If a higher priority is set, the projector will be updated before other projectors with lower priorities.
 However, when the concurrency is set to a value greater than 1, there is a significant chance that projectors will run concurrently, potentially reducing the impact of prioritization.

-### Checkpointing
+Priority options

+- Low
+- Normal
+- Highest

 ```cs
 builder